How to Do Yes/No Tarot Card Readings

 Trust Yourself & the Cards

-At the end of the day, the most important advice for doing yes/no Tarot card readings is this: trust the cards, and trust your interpretation.
+At the end of the day, the most important advice for how to do yes/no Tarot card readings is this: trust the cards, and trust your interpretation.
 Oftentimes you’ll find yourself leaning in a direction while you’re reading, finding that you already know the answer or what you wanted to do, and the cards just solidify that for you.

 Or the opposite could happen, that, once you draw your cards and get your reading, you even more strongly want to choose the opposite course of action than they highlighted.
 If this happens, remember that this is a very viable method and use for the yes/no draw, that this, too, is a way that the cards can help direct and guide you to the best possible outcome.